GLOBAL MARKETS-Dollar rules; ECB stimulus boosts bonds but not stocks

 "There is no longer doubt that the longest global expansion on record will end this quarter," they said in a note.
 "The key outlook issue now is gauging the depth and the duration of the 2020 recession."
 For Reuters Live Markets blog on European and UK stock markets, please click on:

-(Reporting by Tom Wilson; Additional reporting by Tom Westbrook in Singapore and Sujata Rao in London; editing by Sam Holmes, Larry King)
+(Reporting by Tom Wilson in London and Chris Prentice in Washington; Additional reporting by Herb Lash in New York, Tom Westbrook in Singapore and Sujata Rao in London; editing by Sam Holmes, Larry King and Nick Zieminski)